armory/documentation/_spinnaker/policy_engine.md

 ```

 Using the above policy, Policy Engine tests for a few things when a pipeline runs:
 * Any manifest where the `kind` is `Service` and `type` is `LoadBalancer`.
 Manifests that don't meet these criteria will not be evaluated by subsequent rules.
-Once we've narrowed the Services, we'll c

 * Check all of the ports to ensure that port `22` isn't open.
 If the Policy Engine finds port `22`, the `deny` rule evaluates to true.
 This results in the deployment failing and the `msg` is shown to the user.

 You'll notice a few things about this policy: